 - Utilizing voluntary optical gas imaging monitoring programs

-- Installing emission control equipment to reduce and minimize emissions
+- Installing emissions control equipment to reduce and minimize emissions

-- Modification of operational processes to recover and recycle natural gas to minimize methane and flaring volumes
+- Modifying of operational processes to recover and recycle natural gas to minimize methane and flaring volumes

-EnLink set a goal to reduce methane emissions intensity by 30% by 2024.
-Through the first quarter of 2022, EnLink accomplished approximately 40% of that goal with a capital investment of less than $800,000 through cost-effective measures like replacing high-bleed equipment with low or no-bleed equipment.
-EnLink is continuing to work toward its goal of a 30% reduction and believes it can achieve this goal by 2024 with an additional capital investment estimated to be less than $2.2 million.
+By year-end 2022, EnLink accomplished approximately 63% of our 2024 emissions intensity goal through cost-effective measures like replacing high-bleed equipment with low or no-bleed equipment and replacing gas operated pneumatics with compressed air.
+EnLink continues work toward its goal of a 30% reduction and believes it can achieve this goal by 2024.

-EnLink was awarded grant funding of $4.42 million by the Texas Commission on Environmental Quality for compression engine emission reduction projects in our North Texas operating area.
-The funding will assist EnLink in replacing 13 engines at six locations with lower emission units, which we anticipate will decrease the regulated pollutant emissions and greenhouse gas emissions by over 7,000 MT of CO₂e.
+EnLink was awarded grant funding of $4.42 million by the Texas Commission on Environmental Quality in 2021 for compression engine emissions reduction projects in our North Texas operating area.
+The funding is assisting EnLink in replacing 13 engines at six locations with lower emissions units, which we anticipate will decrease the regulated pollutant emissions and greenhouse gas emissions by over 7,000 metric tonnes (MT) of CO2e.
+In 2022, EnLink put nine of the 13 low-emitting units into service at four different locations.

 Environmental Industry Organization Participation

-EnLink announced its participation in The Environmental Partnership in March 2021.
-We are proud to continue our participation in 2022.
+EnLink continued its participation in The Environmental Partnership, which we joined in 2021.
 The Environmental Partnership is a collaboration of oil and natural gas companies that are focused on addressing our industry’s environmental impacts and implementing emissions reduction solutions.
-By joining The Environmental Partnership, we are demonstrating our commitment to further implement practices that reduce methane emissions and are participating in a forum of industry leaders committed to improving the environmental performance of our industry.
+By participating in The Environmental Partnership, we are demonstrating our commitment to further implement practices that reduce methane emissions and are participating in a forum of industry leaders committed to improving the environmental performance of our industry.

 - Overview of Greenhouse Gases: Methane Emissions; from the United States Environmental Protection Agency: https://www.epa.gov/ghgemissions/overview-greenhouse-gases